carbon-io/fibers/docs/guide/index.rst

 ======

-One of the most notable differences between Node.js and other languages is Node's non-blocking IO, and resulting asyncronous programming model.
+One of the most notable differences between Node.js and other languages is Node's non-blocking IO, and resulting asynchronous programming model.
 While this has many advantages, it can often be challenging to work with complex callback structures -- a phenomenon often termed "callback hell" or "pyramid of doom."